Shirley (novel): Synopsis

 Robert returns one dark night, first stopping at the market and then returning to his home with a friend.
 The friend asks him why he left when it seemed so certain that Shirley loved him and would have married him.
 Robert replies that he had assumed the same, and that he had proposed to Shirley before he left.
 Shirley had at first laughed, thinking that he was not serious, and then cried when she discovered that he was.
-She had told him that she knew that he did not love her, and that he asked for her hand, not for her sake, but for her money.
+She had told him that she knew that he did not love her, and that he asked for her hand not for her sake, but for her wealth.
 Robert had walked away filled with a sense of humiliation, even as he knew that she was right.
 This self-disgust had driven Robert away to London, where he realised that restoring the family name was not as important as maintaining his self-respect.
 He had returned home determined to close the mill if he had to, and go away to Canada to make his fortune.
-Just as Robert finishes his narration his friend hears a gunshot and Robert falls from his horse.
+Just as Robert finishes his narration, his friend hears a gunshot and Robert falls from his horse.

 The friend takes Robert to his own home and looks after him.
-After a turn for the worse Robert slowly gets better.
+After a turn for the worse, Robert slowly gets better.
 A visit from Caroline revives him, but she has to come secretly, hiding from her uncle and his friend and his family.
 Robert soon moves back to his own home and persuades his sister that the very thing their house needs to cheer it up is a visit from Caroline.
 Robert asks for Caroline's forgiveness.